Dynamic Ordered Panel Logit Models: Appendix

 \begin{proof}[\bf Proof of Proposition~\ref{prop:IDbeta}] For $s =(s_1,\ldots,s_{K-1},+) \in \{-,+\}^{K}$ we define

 where $m_{y_0,1,1,1}(y,x,\beta,\gamma)$ is the moment function in \eqref{momIdentify}.
-Our assumptions guarantee that the conditioning sets in the last display all have positive probability, which together with the definition of $m_{y_0,1,1,1}(y,x,\beta,\gamma_0)$ and $\mathcal{X}_s$ guarantee that the functions $g_{s}(\beta)$ satisfy the monotonicity requirements (i), (ii) and (iii) of Lemma~\ref{lemma:INVERSION}.
+Our assumptions guarantee that the conditioning sets in \eqref{eq:prop2_expectation} have positive probability, which, together with the definition of $m_{y_0,1,1,1}(y,x,\beta,\gamma_0)$ and $\mathcal{X}_s$, guarantee that the functions $g_{s}(\beta)$ satisfy the monotonicity requirements (i), (ii) and (iii) of Lemma~\ref{lemma:INVERSION}.
 Theorem~\ref{th:momentsT3} guarantees that

 where $\beta^0$ is the true parameter value that generates the data.
 Equation~\eqref{Condition:prop:IDbeta} in the proposition can equivalently be written as